Benefits and reduced income

 If you have a disability or long term health condition you can find out about help available to you on Gov.uk.

-Care and support costs
+Struggling with care and support costs

-If you are struggling to afford to pay your adult social care charges – such as Personal Budget invoices from the Council, or Direct Payments contributions, check the financial assessment of your contribution for care and support is up-to-date.
+If you are struggling to afford to pay your adult social care charges – such as Personal Budget invoices from the council, or Direct Payments contributions, check the financial assessment of your contribution for care and support is up-to-date.

 Your financial assessment may need to be updated if there has been a change to your expenses, for example: